 Odo Kobujutsu is one of the more diverse weapons systems of Okinawa.
 It employs practical strategies and powerful techniques.

-Odo Kobujutsu represents the lifelong work of Odo Seikichi who researched various methods of weapon usage under the tuteledge of masters Matayoshi, Toma, Kakazu, Nakamura and Seiko.
+This style represents the lifelong work of my teacher, Odo Seikichi, who researched various methods of weapon usage under the tuteledge of masters Matayoshi, Toma, Kakazu, Nakamura and Seiko.

-I learned directly from Odo and was awarded every rank, starting as a white belt, up to 8th degree black belt, directly from him.
+I learned directly from Odo sensei and was awarded every rank, starting as a white belt, up to 8th degree black belt, directly from him.

 There is a difference!

 Many people call us seeking kendo classes.
 We do not teach kendo- there is no kendo in the Rhode Island area.